danny-avila/LibreChat/README.md

 <details>
 <summary><strong>ChatGPT Free Instructions</strong></summary>

+**This has been disabled as is no longer working as of 3-07-23**

 To get your Access token For ChatGPT 'Free Version', login to chat.openai.com, then visit https://chat.openai.com/api/auth/session.
-Set it to `CHATGPT_TOKEN` in `.env` or `docker-compose.yml`

 **Warning:** There may be a high chance of your account being banned with this method.
 Continue doing so at your own risk.